-The Shulchan Aruch and Rama are pretty clear, after Borchu you take your shoes off.
-This is the minhag that I remember from years past as well.
+The Rama is clear, after Borchu you take your shoes off.
+This is the minhag that I remember when I was growing up.

 I am interested to hear what the readers will be doing.